citruspi/Spotify-Notifications/readme.md

 __GBLaunchAtLogin was used to implement the start on login option and was written by @lmirosevic__

 It is published under the Apache 2.0 License, a copy of which is included.

+### MASShortcut

+__MASShortcut was used to implement the global shortcut and was written by @shpakovski__

+It is published under the 2-clause BSD license, a copy of which is included.